+'''

+@skip @trashbin-restore-problem-issue-1234

-@skip @trashbin-restore-problem-issue-1234 Scenario: restore a single file from the trashbin make test-acceptance-webui BEHAT_SUITE=webUITrashbin BEHAT_FILTER_TAGS=@skip make test-acceptance-webui BEHAT_SUITE=webUITrashbin BEHAT FILTER TAGS=@trashbin-restore-problem-issue-1234
+Scenario: restore a single file from the trashbin

+'''

 Skipped tests are listed at the end of a default UI test run.
 You can locally run the skipped test(s).
 Run all skipped tests for a suite with: